AndrewCMartin/idb/PITCHME.md

   - Could also NOT be handling requests at all after a certain amount
 +++
 - Design
-  - More it more like the official website
+  - Make it more like the official website

 ---